Ceramic Tech Chat

 Disclaimer: The views expressed by guests are their own and their appearance on this podcast does not imply an endorsement of them or any entity they represent.

-Want to learn more about materials our members use?
+Want to learn more about the materials that our members use?
 ACerS member Taylor Sparks, associate professor at the University of Utah, hosts a podcast with his student Andrew Falkowski on the past, present, and future of materials science and engineering.
 Check out “Materialism” here.

 Interested specifically in refractory materials?
 HarbisonWalker International, the largest supplier of refractory products and services in North America, started a new monthly podcast on refractory technical knowledge, innovation, and insights.
 Check out “High Temperature Times” here.